mtonio91/PBJHexagon/README.md

 Note: I need to add a few more files before submitting to CocoaPods, the basic flow layout is provided for now.

 ## Hexagon
-'PBJHexagon' is a simple hexagon grid flow layout for UICollectionViews.
+`PBJHexagon` is a simple hexagon grid flow layout for UICollectionViews.
 It is used heavily in the [DIY app](https://diy.org/app) for displaying skill hexagons.

 Please review the [release history](https://github.com/piemonte/PBJHexagon/releases) for more information.